skmgoldin/tcr/README.md

 ## Reapplication Process

-1. A publisher must call ```renew()``` rather than ```apply()``` if they are already on the whitelist or have ever previously been listed on the whitelist.
+1. When publisher calls ```apply()``` if they are already on the whitelist or have ever been on the whitelist, the behavior       is slightly different.
 It can be called regardless of whether the current listing is expired or not, and it has two advantages for the publisher - it allows a publisher's locked deposit to be used towards the renewal's deposit before the     listing has expired, and it allows a publisher to stack another whitelist listing on top of their current one that can be activated as soon as the current expires.

 2. A publisher can only have one renew application / not activated renewal at once that extends their listing.
 This
     can be checked with ```hasRenewal()```.